This article was originally published November 14, 2019

 |Pay Period||Employee||Agency Match||Employee||Match|

-Keeping all of that in mind, the FRTIB (Federal Retirement Thrift Investment Board) announced earlier this year that, starting around October 2020, the automatic enrollment for new hires (and re-hires who were gone over 31 days) will go from 3% to 5%.
-This should help bolster the retirement funds of newly acquired federal workers… starting next year.
+Keeping all of that in mind, the FRTIB (Federal Retirement Thrift Investment Board) changed the automatic enrollment for new hires (and re-hires who were gone over 31 days) from 3% to 5% in October 2020.
+This should help bolster the retirement funds of newly acquired federal workers.
 However, what if a new Fed doesn’t want to contribute 3%, 5%, or anything at all?
 First off, they would need to fill out and submit Form TSP-1 electronically.
 Then, if they want a refund for what had been automatically contributed on their behalf, form TSP-25 will help them accomplish this, but it must be submitted within 90 days of joining the Federal workforce.
 Lastly, if a Fed quits working for the government after less than 90 days, and their TSP account is valued at $200 or more, they can receive a refund as well.
 Neither types of refunds include the agency matches, they consist solely of what was contributed automatically from the employee’s salary.

 *Once the TSP Modernization Act went into effect, all of the internal TSP forms such as the TSP-1 and TSP-25 became solely electronic.
 Also, Catch-Up amounts no longer have to be re-elected at the beginning of every year as it used to be.
 Because of the 2017 TSP act, elections to make Catch-Up Contributions will now carry over into the following year.

 As not to make one’s head spin, assuming it isn’t spinning a little already, we won’t introduce the Roth TSP account into this article.
-For information about the Roth TSP, check out Serving Those Who Serve’s newest Special Report!
+For information about the Roth TSP, check out Serving Those Who Serve’s TSP Report!

 Until Next Time,